ryantd42/NY-Legislative-Git/2023/A3715C-2023/bill.md

   February 7, 2023
   ___________

- Introduced  by  M. of A. PAULIN, OTIS, FAHY -- read once and referred to the Committee on Corporations, Authorities and Commissions
+ Introduced  by  M.  of  A. PAULIN, OTIS, FAHY, JACOBSON -- read once and referred to the Committee on Corporations, Authorities and Commissions -- reported and referred to the Committee on Ways and Means -- commit- tee discharged, bill amended, ordered reprinted as amended and  recom- mitted to said committee

  AN  ACT  to  amend  the  not-for-profit  corporation  law and the public authorities law, in relation to the applicability of open meetings and freedom of information laws to certain not-for-profit corporations

   THE PEOPLE OF THE STATE OF NEW YORK, REPRESENTED IN SENATE AND  ASSEM- BLY, DO ENACT AS FOLLOWS:

   Section  1.
 Section  104  of  the  not-for-profit  corporation law is amended by adding a new paragraph (h) to read as follows:
   (H) THE DEPARTMENT SHALL TRANSMIT ELECTRONICALLY  TO  THE  AUTHORITIES BUDGET  OFFICE  A  COPY  OF  EVERY CERTIFICATE OF INCORPORATION FILED OR DELIVERED WHERE THE INCORPORATOR HAS INDICATED ON THE  CERTIFICATE  THAT HE OR SHE IS FILING SAID CERTIFICATE ON THE BEHALF OR AT THE BEHEST OF A MUNICIPAL CORPORATION, STATE OR LOCAL AUTHORITY, OR DISTRICT.
   §  2.
 Subparagraph 2-b of paragraph (a) of section 402 of the not-for-
  profit corporation law, as added by chapter 23 of the laws of  2014,  is amended to read as follows:
-  (2-b) If it is not formed to engage in any activity or for any purpose requiring consent or approval of any state official, department,  board, agency  or  other body, OR DOES NOT REQUIRE CONSENT PURSUANT TO SUBPARA- GRAPH (2) OR (3) OF PARAGRAPH (W) OF SECTION 404 (APPROVALS, NOTICES AND CONSENTS) a statement that no such consent or approval is required.
+  (2-b) If it is not formed to engage in any activity or for any purpose requiring  consent or approval of any state official, department, board, agency or other body, OR DOES NOT REQUIRE CONSENT PURSUANT TO  PARAGRAPH (W)  OF  SECTION 404 (APPROVALS, NOTICES AND CONSENTS) OF THIS ARTICLE a statement that no such consent or approval is required.
 Such  statement shall  be  deemed conclusive for purposes of filing by the department of state.
-If  subsequent  to submitting the certificate of incorporation for filing, the corporation plans to engage in any  activ- ity  requiring  consent or approval pursuant to section 404 [(approvals] (APPROVALS, notices and consents) of this chapter, the corporation shall obtain such consent or approval and accordingly amend its certificate of incorporation pursuant to article eight of this chapter.
+If subsequent to submitting the certificate of incorporation  for filing,  the  corporation  plans  to  engage  in  any activity requiring consent or approval pursuant to  section  404  [(approvals]  (APPROVALS, notices  and  consents) of this [chapter] ARTICLE, the corporation shall

+  EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
+  LBD04263-02-3
+ A. 3715--A  2

+ obtain such consent or approval and accordingly amend its certificate of incorporation pursuant to article eight of this chapter.
   §  3.
 Paragraph  (a) of section 402 of the not-for-profit corporation law is amended by adding a new subparagraph 9 to read as follows:

-  EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD04263-01-3
- A. 3715  2

   (9) A STATEMENT WHETHER THE CORPORATION IS BEING INCORPORATED  ON  THE BEHALF  OR  AT  THE  BEHEST OF ANY MUNICIPAL CORPORATION, STATE OR LOCAL AUTHORITY, OR DISTRICT.
 IF SO,  THE  INCORPORATOR  SHALL  IDENTIFY  SUCH MUNICIPAL CORPORATION, STATE OR LOCAL AUTHORITY, OR DISTRICT.
   §  4.
 Section 404 of the not-for-profit corporation law is amended by adding a new paragraph (w) to read as follows:
   (W) EVERY CERTIFICATE OF  INCORPORATION  WHICH  INCLUDES  ANY  OF  THE FOLLOWING  SHALL HAVE ENDORSED THEREON OR ANNEXED THERETO THE CONSENT OF THE DIRECTOR OF THE AUTHORITIES BUDGET OFFICE:
-  (1) INCLUDES AMONG ITS PURPOSES THE RELIEVING AND  REDUCING  OF  UNEM- PLOYMENT, PROMOTING AND PROVIDING FOR ADDITIONAL AND MAXIMUM EMPLOYMENT, BETTERING  AND  MAINTAINING  JOB  OPPORTUNITIES, INSTRUCTING OR TRAINING INDIVIDUALS TO IMPROVE OR DEVELOP  THEIR  CAPABILITIES  FOR  SUCH  JOBS, CARRYING ON SCIENTIFIC RESEARCH FOR THE PURPOSE OF AIDING A COMMUNITY OR GEOGRAPHICAL AREA BY ATTRACTING NEW INDUSTRY TO THE COMMUNITY OR AREA OR BY  ENCOURAGING  THE DEVELOPMENT OF, OR RETENTION OF, AN INDUSTRY IN THE COMMUNITY OR AREA, AND LESSENING THE BURDENS OF GOVERNMENT AND ACTING IN THE PUBLIC INTEREST, OR ANY ABBREVIATION  OR  DERIVATIVE  THEREOF  IN  A CONTEXT THAT INDICATES OR IMPLIES THAT THE CORPORATION IS FORMED FOR ANY OF THE ABOVE PURPOSES;
-  (2)  INDICATES  THAT  ONE OR MORE INDIVIDUALS WHO SERVE AS OFFICERS OR EMPLOYEES OF ANY MUNICIPAL CORPORATION, STATE  OR  LOCAL  AUTHORITY,  OR DISTRICT  SHALL: (I) SELECT EITHER A MAJORITY OF THE CORPORATION'S BOARD OF DIRECTORS OR THE CORPORATION'S CHIEF EXECUTIVE OFFICER; (II)  CONSTI- TUTE A MAJORITY OF THE VOTING STRENGTH THAT SELECTS EITHER A MAJORITY OF THE  CORPORATION'S  BOARD OF DIRECTORS OR THE CORPORATION'S CHIEF EXECU- TIVE OFFICER; OR (III) SERVE AS: (A) A  MAJORITY  OF  THE  CORPORATION'S BOARD  OF  DIRECTORS; OR (B) IN HIS OR HER OFFICIAL CAPACITY, THE CORPO- RATION'S CHIEF EXECUTIVE OFFICER; OR (C) IN HIS OR HER OFFICIAL  CAPACI- TY, A DIRECTOR IN THE CORPORATION; OR
+  (1) INDICATES THAT ONE OR MORE INDIVIDUALS WHO SERVE  AS  OFFICERS  OR EMPLOYEES  OF  ANY  MUNICIPAL  CORPORATION, STATE OR LOCAL AUTHORITY, OR DISTRICT SHALL: (I) SELECT EITHER A MAJORITY OF THE CORPORATION'S  BOARD OF  DIRECTORS OR THE CORPORATION'S CHIEF EXECUTIVE OFFICER; (II) CONSTI- TUTE A MAJORITY OF THE VOTING STRENGTH THAT SELECTS EITHER A MAJORITY OF THE CORPORATION'S BOARD OF DIRECTORS OR THE CORPORATION'S  CHIEF  EXECU- TIVE  OFFICER;  OR  (III)  SERVE AS: (A) A MAJORITY OF THE CORPORATION'S BOARD OF DIRECTORS; OR (B) IN HIS OR HER OFFICIAL CAPACITY,  THE  CORPO- RATION'S CHIEF EXECUTIVE OFFICER; OR
-  (3)  INDICATES  THAT  SUCH  CORPORATION  IS  BEING INCORPORATED ON THE BEHALF OR AT THE BEHEST OF ANY MUNICIPAL  CORPORATION,  STATE  OR  LOCAL AUTHORITY, OR DISTRICT.
+  (2)  INDICATES  THAT  SUCH  CORPORATION  IS  BEING INCORPORATED ON THE BEHALF OR AT THE BEHEST OF ANY MUNICIPAL  CORPORATION,  STATE  OR  LOCAL AUTHORITY, OR DISTRICT.
   THE DIRECTOR SHALL MAKE SUCH INQUIRY INTO THE PURPOSES OF THE PROPOSED